 The explosion of mobile devices continues to drive not only digital transformation of businesses, but also how those businesses’ employees work.
-According to Gartner, in 2017, 50% of employers required employees to supply their own devices for work and 89% of employees accessed business applications through personal mobile devices.
+For example, research from Business Insider projects more than 64 billion IoT devices by 2025, up from about 10 billion in 2018, and 9 billion in 2017.
+According to Gartner, 89% of employees accessed business applications through personal mobile devices.

 Think about it: what device do you have with you all the time?
 Your phone.
 But you probably also have a tablet and laptop that you use to access work applications.
 Most people have three mobile devices and Wi-Fi is a critical component of how we connect at the edge, whether that edge is the office, your car, the airport or even your kitchen table